pinguks/pixel-art-maker/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Pixel-Art Maker project made using React-Redux
+## Pixel-Art Maker

+Project made using React and Redux